Yubico/yubikey-salesforce-client/README.md

 String result = validator.validate(otp, clientId);

 if(result == AuthenticationResult.OK) {
   /* The OTP is valid!
-Now check that the YubiKey used belongs to this user,
+Now we want to check that the YubiKey belongs
-     using one of these methods:

-      OtpUtils.getYubikeyId(otp);

-      OtpUtils.getYubikeySerialNumber(otp);
+   * to this user.
+To do this, we need to compare the ID of the YubiKey
+   * used to generate the OTP with the YubiKey associated with the user's
+   * account.
+   *

-    For example:
+   * For example:
    */

   String yubikeyId = OtpUtils.getYubikeyId(otp)
   if(yubiKeyId == user.yubikeyId__c) {